-In this blog post, we’ll dive into the psychology behind social proof and 20+ practical examples of social proof that you can use on your website to increase conversion rates.
+Let’s dive into the psychology behind social evidence and offer 20+ practical examples of how to use social proof that you can use on your website to increase conversion rates.

 What is social proof?

 Potential consumers are more likely to trust online reviews from other consumers who wax lyrical about your products rather than you.
-You, after all, have a vested interest in trying to make a sale.
-Other “real” people, meanwhile, do have the same ulterior motives.
-At least not in the minds of most of your prospects and website visitors.
-Therefore, intelligent and impactful uses of social proof can work wonders and help you increase conversions and gain loyal customers.
+You, after all, have a vested interest in making a sale.

 If you’re not sure where to start, here are some of the best social proof practices: